xullnn/ls_pull_over_push/225/answers.md

 The differences among these ways depends on the specific use case.
   - for `apply` / `call` and 'assign property', we treat the function as a more abstract entity, or say a general purpose function.
 When we want to use it, we provide the execution context and pass in arguments at the last moment.
-  - for `bind` we make a function specialize for a single purpose by permanently binding it to an execution context, which can not be changed after the binding.
+  - for `bind` we make a function specialized for a single purpose by permanently binding it to an execution context, which can not be changed after the binding.

 What this code snippet demonstrates?